benw1/WINGS/README.md

 #### Preparing the MySQL server

 The package `wpipe` requires a working and running MySQL server to function.
-You may use either a local MySQL installation or prepare a MySQL database docker container via the scripts provided in the [scripts](https://github.com/benw1/WINGS/tree/develop/scripts) directory.
+You may use either a local MySQL installation or prepare a MySQL database Docker container via the scripts provided in the [scripts](https://github.com/benw1/WINGS/tree/develop/scripts) directory.
 In both cases, `wpipe` is linked to the server via an engine URL that it needs before importing.
-For the former case, that engine URL must be set as an environment variable `WPIPE_ENGINEURL` in the following format:
+If using a local MySQL installation, that engine URL must be set as an environment variable `WPIPE_ENGINEURL` in the following format:

 ```
 mysql://<username>:<password>@localhost/server
 ```

+If you want to have the MySQL server placed into its own Docker container, the following instructions will help you getting it set up.

-#### Launching MySql 5.7.29 Docker Container
+##### Launching MySql 5.7.29 Docker Container
-Mak sure Docker is setup on your computer.
-Then run the bash script `run_mysql_container.sh` in the scripts repo directory.
-This will pull the MySql image, if needed, and will store the DB in `"${HOME}/docker/storage/wings_mysql/"` when the container runs.
-This will launch a DB on port 8000 with root password of *password*.
-To bring up the command line for the server run this command (make sure you have the MySql client installed to be able to run the mysql commmand):
+Make sure [Docker](https://www.docker.com/get-started) is setup on your computer.
+Then run the bash script [`run_mysql_container.sh`](https://github.com/benw1/WINGS/blob/develop/scripts/run_mysql_container.sh) in the scripts directory.
+This will pull the MySQL image, if needed, and will store the database in `"${HOME}/docker/storage/wings_mysql/"` when the container runs.
+This will launch a database on port 8000 with root password of *password*.
+To bring up the command line for the server run this command (make sure you have the MySQL client installed to be able to run the mysql commmand):

 ```
 mysql --host localhost -P 8000 --protocol=tcp -u root -p